-The desire to have children is an innate one for the vast majority of couples.
-In most cultures, having children is considered a natural progression on the continuum of life.
+IVF: The desire to have children is an innate one for the vast majority of couples.
+In most cultures, having children is considered a natural progression in the continuum of life.
 Unfortunately, there are some couples who discover that they are facing some significant challenges, due to the existence of fertility issues.
-While some fertility issues can be diagnosed and treated, there are some instances in which the cause of the infertility cannot be diagnosed, and if it cannot be diagnosed, it cannot be treated at the root cause.
+While some fertility issues can be diagnosed and treated, there are some instances in which the cause of infertility cannot be diagnosed, and if it cannot be diagnosed, it cannot be treated at the root cause.

 Because the term “infertility encompasses multitudinous elements that manifest themselves over a complex spectrum, there is no one-size-fits-all treatment for infertility.
 While certain treatment modalities will work with one type of infertility condition, it will be completely ineffective with another.
-Because of the complex nature of infertility, it is impossible for the lay person to effectively evaluate their situation to make a determination on the best possible solution.
+Because of the complex nature of infertility, it is impossible for the layperson to effectively evaluate their situation to make a determination on the best possible solution.

 Egg Quality and Production

-As a general rule, IVF is ideal for conditions in which the ovaries are struggling to produce high quality eggs that are capable of facilitating and sustaining a pregnancy.
+As a general rule, IVF is ideal for conditions in which the ovaries are struggling to produce high-quality eggs that are capable of facilitating and sustaining a pregnancy.
 Sometimes the ovaries will produce eggs, but the eggs will lack the ability to be impregnated, or they will not be able to sustain the pregnancy.
 Many times, fertility specialists will use a dual-treatment process, in which they will prescribe fertility drugs to the female in order to improve the quality of the eggs that the ovaries produce, in addition to using in vitro fertilization to increase the chance of pregnancy.
 The chance of a successful pregnancy in this instance is approximately 15 to 18 percent per cycle.

 Another infertility problem with the ovaries is the failure to produce enough eggs to increase the chance of pregnancy.
 The process of procreation is very common, but it is not automatic.
 A lot has to actually take place for a woman to become pregnant, and when any component of the process is out of sync, it can interfere with the chance of becoming pregnant.
 A reduction in egg production during ovulation can significantly reduce the chance of becoming pregnant.